anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

-Focus of this document is the support of alternative enrollment protocols that allow handling authenticated self-contained objects for device certificate bootstrapping.
-This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment.
+Focus of this document is the support of alternative enrollment protocols that allow handling authenticated self-contained objects for device credential bootstrapping.
+/* stf: took creential here to also allow for server generated keys */ This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment.
-Like BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate and sufficient information for verifying the domain registrar identity (LDevID CA certificate) as well as domain-specific X.509 device certificates (LDevID EE certificates).
+Like BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate with the corresponding private key and sufficient information for verifying the domain registrar identity (LDevID CA certificate) as well as domain-specific X.509 device certificates (LDevID EE certificates).

 The goals are to enhance BRSKI to
 * support alternative enrollment protocols,
 * support end-to-end security for enrollment, and
-* make it applicable to use cases involving asynchrionous enrollment.
+* make it applicable to use cases involving asynchronous enrollment.

 This is achieved by